amanguliani/PythonForBeginners/Lecture 1/HW1.md

 ## 3 Write an algorithm for finding a number from a file which has sorted numbers.
 (Assume you have functions to read the file line by line and one number is written per line)

 ## 4 Write a function that takes name of the person running the program and prints "Hey there <Name> !"
-[Hint: Try looking up input()= and see what it does]
+[Hint: Try str = input("Whats your name ? ") ]

 ## 5 Write a function which prints cubes of all values from 1 to 20